aidas-projects/aidas-projects/README.md

 - 🔭 Finished [Turing College](https://www.turingcollege.com/data-analytics) **Data Analytics** course (now going throught optional finance analysis and python modules)

-- 💬 Over 10 years experience in sales helps me to connect the dots between IT, Sales, Marketing.
-I am usually the guy who translates IT talk to business people and vise versa.
+- 💬 Over 10 years’  experience in sales helps me to connect the dots between IT, Sales, Marketing.
+I am usually the guy who translates IT talk to business people and vice versa.

 - 📝 I have a very strong curiosity about Data Science and Artificial Intelligence